How To Change date Of Birth in NADRA CNIC

 Format of Suit to Change Date of Birth in ID Cards

-The sample of suit to correct date of birth is provided here.
+The sample of suit to the correct date of birth is provided here.
 You can use this draft of suit to change the date of birth while making necessary changes.
 If you are aggrieved and want to change the NADRA CNIC name then contact us for legal help.

 IN THE COURT OF SENIOR CIVIL JUDGE, RAWALPINDI